Utah First DUI Lawyer

 How much experience does the attorney have handling DUI cases?

 It is important to have an attorney who has experience handling cases like yours.
 The more experience an attorney has with DUI cases, the more knowledge they’ll have about different tactics used by prosecutors and law enforcement.
-Asking about the outcomes of other cases the attorney has handled can also be helpful.
+Attorney Miner has over 40 years of experience practicing law.

 What is the attorney’s caseload like?